 2020 and beyond…

 What’s the next big advancement in the game with regard to soccer cleats?
 With sports science, statistics, and the most minute details now having a major influence on the game, perhaps certain technologies to track in-game performance will be incorporated into the shoe.
 Valuable analytics on movement, power, and technique may well be at our feet… literally.
+For more useful guides, see the articles below or visit our home page.

 What’s the most popular cleat of all time?
 The Adidas Copa Mundial is the best selling soccer cleat of all time.
 However, the Adidas Predator range is among the best selling cleats worldwide currently.